curl-kawsar/SimpleBillingSystem/README.md

-This is a Simple Billing System.
-This is an Old Project that was made by me.
+<p><h2>This is a Simple Billing System.</h2>h2> This is an Old Project that was made by me.
 I Use Python Programming Language to Make this Simple Billing System.
-And I use the library name "tkinter" to make this System
+And I use the library name "tkinter" to make this System</p>